QasimAfzal181/QasimAfzal181/README.md

 Hello!
-I am a CNA student at NAIT.
+I am an Computer Network Administrator (CNA) student at NAIT.
 Soon to Learn about:
 - Python
 - Virtualization